Estimated reading time: 8 minutes

-What sort of website hosting plan does your small business have?
+What sort of website host plan could your small business benefit from?

 Hosted or self-hosting website?